…Fred Peacock [is] legendary for the care he bestows on the vines under his direction.James Halliday Australian Wine Companion 2018

 Fred Peacock is Bream Creek Wines.
 Born in Hobart to a family with strong generational connections to the Tasmanian fruit and baking industries, Fred graduated with a Bachelor Degree in Agricultural Science from the University of Tasmania

 Appointed initially in the mid 1970’s as an Horticultural Officer with the then Department of Agriculture, one of Fred’s initial responsibilities was the operation of the experimental Rowella Vine Block situated in the Tamar Valley.
 As the industry developed, Fred became more heavily involved with the selection and establishment of new vineyard sites, working with other pioneers of the modern Tasmanian wine industry such as Graham Wiltshire of Heemskerk, Andrew (and David) Pirie of Pipers Brook and the Alcorso family at Moorilla, as well as other early growers.

 During the early 1980’s, Fred was appointed as Tasmania’s first Viticultural Officer and in the mid 1980’s was involved in drafting the technical requirements for Australia’s first wine appellation scheme – the Tasmanian Appellation of Origin Scheme, (since replaced with the Label Integrity Program) which he administered for several years in conjunction with the Licensing Commission.

 Fred is one of the pioneers of the wine industry in Tasmania and continues to be widely sought after as an independent expert and consultant.
-Recently Fred was recognised with an award for outstanding service by an individual to the Tasmanian Wine Industry.
+Fred has also been recognised with an award for outstanding service by an individual to the Tasmanian Wine Industry.